-- A. General - 1.
-LANL Fluid Service (FS) is defined by the best fit for each pressure system or sub-system and provides a sense of the hazard level of the pressure system.
+- 1. LANL Fluid Service (FS) is defined by the best fit categorization for each pressure system or sub-system and provides a sense of the hazard level of the pressure system.
 LANL FS is generally driven by system pressure, temperature, fluid contents, or a combination of the three.
-(See Figure 1 below)

-- 2. LANL FS also determines the minimum level of qualification required of the design reviewer, discussed in the Design Review section below.
-There may be more than one Fluid Service for a pressure system (or sub-system).
-If there is more than one Fluid Service for the pressure system, the most hazardous Fluid Service will be used to identify the pressure systems in the PSD. - 3.
-Figure 1 provides a summary of common types of pressure systems and their LANL FS categories.
+(See Figure 1 below) - 2.
+LANL FS also determines the minimum level of qualification required of the design reviewer, discussed in the Design Review section below.
+There may be more than one Fluid Service for a pressure system (or sub-system); if so, the most hazardous Fluid Service will be used to categorize the pressure system in the PSD.

+- 3. Figure 1 provides a summary of common types of pressure systems and their LANL FS categories.
 P101-34 Section 9.1 and ESM Ch.
-17 Att-GEN-1 provides detailed definitions. - 4.
-The pressure safety committee (PSC) may evaluate the FS of a pressure system on an individual basis to determine if it meets Fig. M300 in B31.3 - even if listed in ESM Chapter 17 Attachment REQ-1, Category M Fluid Service and Lethal Service - and will consider relevant information in the evaluation, including protection of personnel from exposure during system operation. - 5.
-The chief pressure safety officer (CPSO) or delegated CPSO (DCPSO) if the CPSO is unavailable will make the final determination of fluid category for a pressure system if there is any uncertainty.
+17 Att-GEN-1 provide detailed definitions. - 4.
+The pressure safety committee (PSC) may evaluate the FS of a pressure system on an individual basis to determine if it meets Fig. M300 in B31.3 even if listed in ESM Chapter 17 Attachment REQ-1, Category M Fluid Service and Lethal Service and will consider relevant information in the evaluation, including protection of personnel from exposure during system operation. - 5.
+The chief pressure safety officer (CPSO) or deputy CPSO (DCPSO) if the CPSO is unavailable will make the final determination of fluid category for a pressure system if there is any uncertainty.